Bira/octopus-carnival/_drafts/lphr-scene-13.md

     - May use complimentary skills on any check used to resolve an Event.
     - Skills: any of the ones listed for the appropriate category.
   - Spymaster: Jania
-    - Spymaster: May use complimentary skills on Secrecy checks.
+    - May use complimentary skills on Secrecy checks.
     - Skills: Intelligence Analysis, Streetwise, Administration.
   - Strategist: Rexus
     - Occupying this position grants a bonus action.
 May use its complimentary